• Home

 The most well-known neutrals are gray and brown.
 Gray and brown can be created by combining two complementary colors and can have shade or tone variations if a small amount of another color is added to it.

-You might be wondering, “Is white a neutral color?
-Is black a neutral color?”
+Is white a neutral color?
+Is black a neutral color?
 Yes, they are both neutral colors and they are known for being the boldest neutrals when in their pure state.
 White can be altered to become an “off-white” if a small amount of another color is added to it.
 Black, on the other hand, has no true shade or tone variations because any variation of black is considered a shade of gray instead.

 All variations of neutral shades outside of pure white, black, gray, or brown are not true neutrals.
 Any other neutral is considered a near-neutral because although they may appear to be without color, they still have hue undertones.
-Near-neutral shades include tans or other darker colors.
+Near-neutral tones include tans or other darker colors.
 Near-neutrals are created by mixing a color with a true or pure neutral.
 This causes the color to diffuse and desaturate into the neutral.
 This desaturation still allows the color to impart a slight hue or tint into the neutral color, even if it is very subtle.
-For example, plain brown and white are true neutral shades while beige and eggshell are near-neutral colors.
+For example, plain brown and white are true neutral tones while beige and eggshell are near-neutral colors.

 For the purposes of this article, we will refer to technically near-neutral tones as neutrals because, while the technical distinction is good to know, the distinction is not important in practical applications.